 Have you been involved in a minor car accident?
 Was anyone hurt as a result?

 Contact The Law Place today to discuss your options.
-Whether you are seeking to sue or are looking to defend yourself from a lawsuit, our qualified car accident attorneys are here to ensure you have the best legal aid available.
+Whether you are seeking to sue or are looking to defend yourself from a lawsuit, our qualified car accident attorneys in Tampa, FL, are here to ensure you have the best legal aid available.
 With over 75 years of combined experience, our lawyers can give you the answers you need.

 Schedule a free consultation with us today to find out what you could be entitled to.